Best Practices

 When creating an extension, there are a few things that help out in developing it as well as maintaining it.

-There should only be one Lua api, and one implementation of it.
-This makes it a lot easier to behave the same for all platforms.
+There should only be one Lua API, and one implementation of it.
+This makes it a lot easier to have the same behaviour for all platforms.

-If the platform in question shouldn’t support the extension, we recommend simply not registering a Lua module at all.
+If the platform in question shouldn’t support the extension, it is recommended to simply not registering a Lua module at all.
 That way you can detect support by checking for nil:

 if myextension ~= nil then